 In 1510, Goa fell to the Portuguese under the leadership of Afonzo de Albuquerque.
-Located in the spice-rich Malabar Coast, growing not just black pepper but also ginger and cinnamon, the strategic city established increased Portuguese control over the spice trade.
+Located in the spice-rich Malabar Coast, the strategic city established increased Portuguese control over the spice trade.
 Per Andrews, a Portuguese official in India from 1500-1516 reported that the new spice of chili peppers was welcomed by Indian cooks who, accustomed to pungent black pepper and biting ginger, already produced spicy foods.
 This powerful red plant would do quite well in India.

 In the years that followed, New World goods and foods were funneled through Portuguese shipping routes.
 And the Portuguese empire grew — Brazil, islands of East Asia, Africa, the Middle East, and India — forts, factories and naval outposts dotted its coastlines, where trade between colonies thrived.
 In addition, the sea lanes to Melacca and Indonesia included Chinese, Gujarati, and Arabic traders, who were able to add New World crops to their existing trade bounties.